tcotton18/design-resume-2022/resume.md

 - Collaborates with Dev Ops team to plan product changes and communicate downtime procedures.

-**Technologies used:** Mailchimp, REDCap, Amazon Web Services, AWS Academy,
+**Technologies used:** Mailchimp, REDCap, Amazon Web Services, AWS Academy, ServiceNow.

-### Senior Software Architect, Hooli
+### Part-Time UX Design Fellow, Georgia Tech
-2010-2016, San Francisco, CA
+September 2021 - March 2022, Remote

 - This is the job you had before your latest job
 - Did you do anything that wasn't part of your job description, but you excelled at?

-**Technologies used:** Tell people about the languages, apps, technologies you used to succeed at this job.
+**Technologies used:** Miro, Figma, Invision, Visual Studio, GitHub

 ## Awards & Recognition
   * Winner TechCrunch Disrupt 2001